Table of Contents

 4. Back Up Everything

-- Store it securely in case something goes wrong during migration.
+- Store it securely in case something goes wrong during the migration.

 5. Choose the Right CMS